-Project controls make a huge difference to cost management, as they provide a data-driven approach to continuously monitor whether costs are running within budget.
+Project controls make a huge difference to cost management.
+They provide a data-driven approach to continuously monitor whether costs are running within budget.
 Because the checkpoints are frequent and in real-time, controls help predict cost escalations accurately.
 And by forecasting overruns early in the game, controls offer sufficient time to fix the issue.

 For example, a project is measured as running over budget and forecasted to continue at this upward trend.
-Controls give the opportunity to improve resource utilization—and other aspects of the project—so the expected outcome can be course corrected.
+Controls give you the opportunity to improve resource utilization and other aspects of the project.
+As a result, you can course correct to change the expected outcome.

-Change management is a set of approaches that focus on controlling changes, as well as enabling project teams to adapt to unforeseen changes during the project lifecycle.
+Change management is a set of approaches that focus on controlling changes.
+It also enables project teams to adapt to unforeseen changes during the project lifecycle.

-Although changes are inevitable in a project, the manner in which they are managed can determine the course of the project.
+Although changes are inevitable in a project, how you manage them determines the course of the project.
 Project controls adopt a proactive approach, ensuring that stakeholders properly define and approve every change before execution.
 For example, before the approval stage, teams need to confirm resource availability.

 Project controls also establish a culture in change management where every change is discussed sufficiently to avoid unnecessary changes.
 Furthermore, project controls ensure that teams take accountability for the proposed change, as well as its consequential impact to cost and schedule.